isabelkai/WeatherApp/README.md

 ### Features

-..* __Real-time weather data__: Fetches up-to-date weather information using the OpenWeatherMap API.
+* __Real-time weather data__: Fetches up-to-date weather information using the OpenWeatherMap API.
-..* __Dynamic backgrounds__: The background image changes based on the temperature:
+* __Dynamic backgrounds__: The background image changes based on the temperature:
-Cold background for temperatures ≤ 10°C.
+⋅⋅⋅Cold background for temperatures ≤ 10°C.⋅⋅
-Warm background for temperatures between 11°C and 20°C.
-Hot background for temperatures ≥ 21°C.
+⋅⋅⋅Warm background for temperatures between 11°C and 20°C.⋅⋅ ⋅⋅⋅Hot background for temperatures ≥ 21°C.⋅⋅
-..* __Slide-in animations__: The weather information smoothly slides in after the first search and also on subsequent searches
+* __Slide-in animations__: The weather information smoothly slides in after the first search and also on subsequent searches
-..* __Weather details__: Displays temperature, weather description, "feels like" temperature, humidity, and wind speed.
+* __Weather details__: Displays temperature, weather description, "feels like" temperature, humidity, and wind speed.
-..* __Error handling__: If the location is not found, a custom error message is shown.
+* __Error handling__: If the location is not found, a custom error message is shown.

 ### Technologies used

-..* __React__: For building the user interface.
+* __React__: For building the user interface.
-..* __Axios__: For making API requests to the OpenWeatherMap API.
+* __Axios__: For making API requests to the OpenWeatherMap API.
-..* __CSS transitions__: For animations like sliding in the weather info.
+* __CSS transitions__: For animations like sliding in the weather info.
-..* __OpenWeatherMap API__: For retrieving real-time weather data.
+* __OpenWeatherMap API__: For retrieving real-time weather data.

 ### Pictures